 The Governor may make regulations, not inconsistent with this Act, prescribing all matters required or permitted by this Act to be prescribed, or necessary or convenient to be prescribed for carrying out or giving effect to this Act.

-[Part II repealed by No. 37 of 2000 s.
+[Part II deleted by No. 37 of 2000 s.
 22.]

 Schedule 1 — Offences